PRC Verification is online and ready to go.

-You don’t have to line up or fall in line on the nearby PRC Office to get a verification of your professional records and credentials.
+You don’t have to line up or fall in line at the nearby PRC Office to get a verification of your professional records and credentials.

 You can access it online anywhere, anytime you go!

-You need to be on a computer were there is is stable internet connection.
+You need to be on a computer where there is a stable internet connection.

 The Licensure Examination and Registration Information System – LERIS is said to verify the legitimacy of a professional.

-Ensuring the public of awareness, security and safety in dealing with a fake professional.
+Ensuring public of awareness, security, and safety in dealing with a fake professional.

 To verify I went to this PRC License Search.

-Searched for my profession, key in my unique license number and birthdate viola! here what it came up.
+Searched for my profession, and keyed in my unique license number and birthdate viola! here is what I came up.